NB New Graduates

 In order to receive instructions on how to proceed with a request for testing accommodation, NANB must be contacted at least four months prior to writing the NCLEX.

-If the initial registration with NANB is a non-practising membership, no temporary registration will be issued.
+If initial registration with NANB is a non-practising membership (ex: if you do not intent to practice before being successful with the NCLEX), no temporary registration will be issued.
 It is illegal to practise nursing without a valid registration in New Brunswick.

 |NCLEX exam fee||$360.00 (paid to Pearson VUE)|